ABOUT THE PROJECT

 Initiated in 2017, The Litterboom Project - TLP - was the pilot phase of our solution to alleviating the increase in marine plastic pollution, by targeting the river systems, instead of dealing with it only at the oceans.

 90% of marine plastic pollution comes from river systems and we, at the TLP team, have therefore devoted ourselves to this preventative solution.

-Over the past year and a half, we have successfully been able to prevent 14 000kgs of plastic from reaching the ocean through the hard work of a very small team.
+Over the past year and a half, we have successfully been able to prevent over 300 000kgs of plastic from reaching the ocean through the hard work of a very small team.

 We believe that true intervention starts with the public citizens engaging with meaningful projects such as this, be it sacrificing time to join us for clean-ups or donating to our cause.
 Every little bit helps a tremendous amount.